CYBERBABY1/malladisiddu.github.io/_posts/2020-08-15-arab-security-cyber-wargames.md

 print(pt)
 ```
 Flag: `ASCWG{Welcome_to_des_weak_key_attack}`
+You can find both the exploit scripts in [github repo](https://github.com/malladisiddu/Crypto-writeups/tree/master/ascwgctf).
 Please post your comments in the comment section or you can ping me via twitter [@st0ci3r](https://twitter.com/st0ic3r) for any queries, suggestions and feedback.